autogluon/autogluon/docs/tutorials/eda/index.rst

 Exploratory Data Analysis Tools
 ===============================

-This section provides an overview of exploratory data analysis tools.
+This section contains a high-level overview and showcases for exploratory data analysis tools.

 .. container:: cards